-It was also Maelyn who introduced me to the Dalles in Oregon.
+It was also Maelyn who introduced the Dalles in Oregon to me.
 One Thanksgiving, we visited her grandmother, which included traveling on the Washington side of the Columbia River to see the farm where she grew up.
 Then, as her guest, I attended an extravagant unveiling, complete with rock music and red carpet, of the Boeing 787 Dreamliner at the Everett plant.

 “You know, they just finished painting the doors on last night,” she shared as we listened to Tom Brokaw host the event to thousands of Boeing employees, retirees, airline executives and worldwide media.
 I sat in awe, fascinated with this moment of aviation history.

 Then late last year, she called to share the exciting news of their engagement.
 A first date over Thai food at May’s Restaurant in Wallingford led to overseas travels to Japan to meet the family that hosted Maelyn during a college study abroad.
 With Darrell’s avid enthusiasm for Burning Man, Maelyn wholeheartedly embraced the artful treks to the desert, with breathtaking intermissions in Hawaii to balance it all out, of course.

 Then the big day finally arrived, with Maelyn and the bridesmaids preparing at the Eagles Nest cottage.

-While blocks away and just down the hill, Darrell takes a moment to breathe in the sea air as he makes final adjustments to his attire.
+While blocks away and just down the hill, Darrell took a moment to breathe in the sea air and made final adjustments to his attire.

 With a laugh, Maelyn replied, “No. But I wonder if he’ll mention a dream I had where I woke up and punched him.”
-She relayed how one night she dreamt being badly hurt and losing lots of blood, and that he had adamantly refused to take her to the hospital.
-Waking up, she turned over and shook a very sleepy Darrell awake to insist that he take her to the hospital, no matter what the circumstances would ever be.
+She relayed how one night she dreamt being badly hurt with blood loss, and that he had adamantly refused to take her to the hospital.
+Waking up, she shook a very sleepy Darrell awake to insist that he take her to the hospital, no matter what the circumstances would ever be.